instructlab/instructlab/cli/train/lora-mlx/README.md

 ```

 Note, in the following the `--model` argument can be any compatible Hugging
-Face repo or a local path to a converted mdoel.
+Face repo or a local path to a converted model.

 ### Fine-tune